How can I take my RMD if my account holds illiquid investments?

 Some IRA assets are much harder to liquidate; distributing the RMD in shares of the investment may also be complicated or not possible.
 Despite these issues, there is no IRS exception to the RMD requirements for illiquid assets.
 Consider these possible solutions:

-- Take From One Account- RMD rules allow you to aggregate (or combine) your RMDs from your IRAs and take the total amount from one account.
+- Take from one account: RMD rules allow you to aggregate (or combine) your RMDs from your IRAs and take the total amount from one account.
 So, if you have more than one IRA, you can calculate the RMD amount for each IRA and add them together.
 If you have one IRA that is illiquid, you could simply take the RMD for that account from another IRA.
 Remember, there are limits here.
 You cannot satisfy your RMD for your IRA from a workplace plan or a Roth IRA.
 Note: You cannot combine your owned IRAs with those of your spouse or with IRAs that you have inherited.

 To avoid last-minute mistakes and stiff IRS penalties, it is important to plan ahead.
 Talk to your financial advisor or tax attorney to understand how to fulfill your RMD requirements and what is best for your situation.